danielrobertson/education-tracker/README.md

 # Education Tracker

-A React Native mobile app for keeping track of learning progress and coding side projects with a social twist.
+A React Native mobile app for keeping track of learning progress such as books, podcast, and videos, and coding side projects with a social twist.

 In developement.